 p is the summation across all Participants p.

-Calculations for the Undefined Exposure Period for a New Participant in respect of its Generator Units or Assetless Units
+Calculations for the Undefined Exposure Period for a New or Adjusted Participant in respect of its Generator Units or Assetless Units

-The Credit Assessment Volume (VCAGpγ) for a New Participant p in Imbalance Settlement Period γ shall be a forecast of Metered Generation relating to Daily Amounts in respect of the Participant's Generator Units based upon information provided by the Participant in accordance with paragraph G.12.4.2 and used in the calculation of the Participant's Required Credit Cover.
+The Credit Assessment Volume (VCAGpγ) for a New or Adjusted Participant p in Imbalance Settlement Period γ shall be a forecast of Imbalance relating to Daily Amounts in respect of the Participant's Generator Units based upon information provided by the Participant in accordance with paragraph G.12.4.2 or G.12.4.3 and used in the calculation of the Participant's Required Credit Cover.

-The Market Operator shall calculate the Exposure for Trading Payments and Trading Charges for the Undefined Exposure Period g for each New Participant p in respect of its Generator Units and Assetless Units (EUPEGpg) as follows:
+The Market Operator shall calculate the Exposure for Trading Payments and Trading Charges for the Undefined Exposure Period g for each New or Adjusted Participant p in respect of its Generator Units and Assetless Units (EUPEGpg) as follows:

 EUPEGpg=PCAg×γ in gVCAGpγ